-A reading interest number could be a third field and used as the primary key.
+[BT] A reading interest number could be a third field and used as the primary key.

-Conceivably, you could have another table that defines all possible reading interests, each with its own code.
+[BT] Conceivably, you could have another table that defines all possible reading interests, each with its own code.
 The table would have the fields Reading Interest Code (Text data type-Primary Key) and Member Interest (Text data type).
-In that case, the MEMBER READING INTEREST table would have these fields: Member Number (Text data type-Primary Key) and Reading Interest Code (Text data type-Primary Key).
-This approach would prevent different entries for essentially the same interest-for example, "Growing Orchids," "Orchid Culture," and "Phalaenopsis" (a type of orchid).
+In that case, the MEMBER READING INTEREST table would not be as shown.
+It would have these fields: Member Number (Text data type-Primary Key) and Reading Interest Code (Text data type-Primary Key).
+This approach would prevent different entries for essentially the same interest, for example "Growing Orchids," "Orchids," "Orchid Culture," and "Phalaenopsis" (a type of orchid.)